Biffeche: History

-In the 17th century a chief known as the Petit Brak or Little King ruled over a region known variously as Biffeche or Gangueul with capital at Maka.
-The Grand Brak or Big King ruled the kingdom of Waalo, whose capital was originally at Diourbel.
+In the 17th century a chief known as the Petit Brak or Little King ruled over a region known variously as Biffeche or Gangueul with its capital at Maka.
+The Grand Brak or Big King ruled the kingdom of Waalo, whose capital was originally at Ndiourbel on the north bank of the river.
 The area was nearly depopulated by repeated slaving raids by Moors from the north.
 At times, the Petit Brak was tributary to Waalo, at other times allied with Bethio.
 In the 1720s, the Brak of Waalo was Erim M'Bagnick and Béquio Malicouri, king of the Royaume d'Oral (Bethio), was his vassal.